 Or should I?
 I’ve read a few blogs and articles that say it is better to just ask for more vacation time, but I’m wondering if you have different negotiation advice.
 I don’t want to blow it.
 Cautious Carina

-My advice to you is, with your firm job offer in hand, you can now negotiate all the other terms that could support a longer maternity leave.
-Top priority: a top-pay salary.
+My advice to you is, with your firm job offer in hand, you now negotiate all the other work terms that could support a longer maternity leave.

 Making a lateral move to a new employer should bring you no less than a 10% salary increase over your current job.

-This puts you in a stronger position to negotiate “supplemental leave” (a term from Max Your Maternity Leave), which is essentially paid for—or partially paid for—by what you negotiated as part of your work terms.
+This puts you in a stronger position to negotiate for a longer-than-policy “supplemental leave” (see Max Your Maternity Leave for how to negotiate that), which is essentially paid for—or partially paid for—by what you negotiated as part of your new job offer salary.